Making the most out of sustainability data

 As part of its efforts to develop practical tools and approaches to encourage long-term behaviors in business and investment decision-making, the Canada Pension Plan Investment Board (CPPIB) was interested in creating an alternative benchmark to market-cap weighted equity indices that would identify companies that demonstrate excellent long-term financial results and have best practices in place to achieve long-term value creation.
 So, in 2015, CPPIB approached S&P Dow Jones Indices (SPDJI) to develop an index focused on companies that are geared towards long-term value creation.
 We worked closely with CPPIB and SPDJI, to develop such an index by combining SPDJI’s own long-term Quality Score reflecting companies’ quality of earnings1, with the Economic Dimension scores from our CSA.

 The Economic Dimension captures a number of elements such as corporate governance, risk & crisis management, and innovation management, all of which reflect a company’s quality of management and its overall orientation toward long-term value creation.
 SPDJI was able to structure a focused low-turnover index − the Long-Term Value Creation Global Index (LTVC) − that includes companies with both strong long-term financial performance based on their Quality Score2, and high quality management with an orientation toward long-term trends based on their Economic Dimension Score.3 While the Economic Dimension Score is a useful proxy for evaluating management quality, it is CPPIB’s intention to work with SPDJI and RobecoSAM to further strengthen the focus on dimensions that specifically measure activities related to long-term behavior.
-With this in mind, CPPIB and our Sustainability Investing Analysts at RobecoSAM worked together to develop a new “Materiality” criterion for the 2016 CSA.
+With this in mind, CPPIB and our Sustainable Investing Analysts at RobecoSAM worked together to develop a new “Materiality” criterion for the 2016 CSA.

 The Materiality criterion directly asks companies to identify their three most important sources of long-term value creation.
 Specifically, the criterion asks companies to identify: